With 12 years of experience, I’ve navigated diverse challenges — applying best practices that place people at the center.

 After retesting the experience, 6 out 6 new participants successfully complete the workflow with no major issues.
 The new experience was finalized and moved to development.
 It was composed of legacy UI with an additional 3 new main UI screens.

-Here, users inspect existing exports, which they can duplicate, reuse, edit, or create an new one, if needed.
+Here, users inspect existing exports, which they can duplicate, reuse, edit, or create a new one.

 Filters are set according dealer requirements, they define what rules the vehicle inventory must meet prior to exporting to a dealer’s Cox Auto products.

-Involving Tier 3 support in the process overcame their initial hesitation and led to strong adoption of the new solution.
+Involving users in the process overcame their initial hesitation and led to strong adoption of the new solution.

 We gained the confidence to proceed after validating that users could complete key tasks without any red flags.